Written by: on January 12, 2024

 October 17th – Mae Jemison Birthday – Dr Mae Jemison was the first African-American woman to travel to space.
 Read her story here.

-October 21st – Carrie Fisher Birthday – Actress Carrie Fisher is best known for her portrayal of Princess/General Leia in the Star Wars franchise.
+October 21st – Carrie Fisher Birthday – Actress Carrie Fisher is best known for portraying Princess/General Leia in the Star Wars franchise.

-November 7th – Marie Curie Birthday – Marie Curie was a physicist and chemist who was a pioneer in the research of radioactivity and was awarded the Nobel Prize twice for her work.
+November 7th – Marie Curie Birthday – Marie Curie was a physicist and chemist who was a pioneer in radioactivity research and was awarded the Nobel Prize twice for her work.

 November 7th – Lise Meitner Birthday – Lise Meitner was an Austrian-Swedish physicist who worked on radioactivity and nuclear physics.
 She is best known for her discovery of nuclear fission.

-November 9th – Hedy Lamarr Birthday – Hedy Lamarr was an actress and inventor who was a pioneer in Wireless Communication and co-invented a ‘Secret Communications System’ used by the Allied forces in WWII.
-The principles she developed were the foundation of some of today’s most used technologies, such as Bluetooth and wifi.
+November 9th – Hedy Lamarr Birthday – Hedy Lamarr was an actress and inventor who pioneered Wireless Communication and co-invented a ‘Secret Communications System’ used by the Allied forces in WWII.
+The principles she developed were the foundation of today’s most used technologies, such as Bluetooth and wifi.

 December 9th – Grace Hopper Birthday – Grace Hopper was an American Rear Navy admiral and scientist who taught us what debugging is.